(Change of School Assignment)

 Why is a Student Allowed to Transfer to Another School?

-- Family Relocation: When a family moves within Montgomery County, preference to remain in the original school will be considered to complete the current school year only.
+- Family Move- When a family moves within Montgomery County preference to remain in the original school will be considered to complete the current school year only, with the exception that Grade 11 students will be permitted to stay through graduation.

-- * This exception does not apply when a boundary change has occurred.
+- The criteria above regarding Siblings does not apply if a boundary change has occurred.

-- **The following students are not required to submit a COSA if requesting another school within their Consortium: high school students who reside in the Northeast Consortium (NEC) or Douncounty Consortium (DCC) and are requesting another Consortium school; and middle school students who reside in the Middle School Magnet Consortium (MSMC) and requesting another MSMC school or who went through the MSMC Choice process lottery and are appealing to an MSMC school.
+Middle school students who live in the Middle School Magnet Consortium (MSMC) and are requesting another MSMC school or who went through the MSMC Choice process lottery and are appealing to an MSMC school.

-Please note that by accepting a change of school assignment (COSA), the parent or guardian accepts responsibility to provide transportation.
+Please Note: By accepting a COSA, the parent or guardian must provide transportation.

 How do I Apply for a School Transfer?